-- In hot weather or higher altitude, you sweat more than you think, it’s just more obvious in humidity.
-Your water needs are likely to be half-to-one liter per hour of activity.
-Personally, I’ve been closer to the one-half liter and so a three-liter bladder has worked for me.
+- In hot weather or higher altitude, you sweat more than you think, it is just more obvious in humidity.
+Your water needs are likely to be at least a half-liter per hour of activity.
 If you need more, most backpacks are designed with outside side pockets that hold bottled water.

-- If you are unsure of water sources along the way and the hike will be long, hot and/or strenuous, do some research on the hike (do that anyway) and bring along a water filter (see link).
+- If you are unsure of water sources along the way and the hike will be long, hot and/or strenuous, do some research on the hike (do that anyway) and bring along a water filter See: Water Filter.
 When you see a water source, filter and fill up.